Finding large counterexamples by selectively exploring the Pachner graph: Introduction

 The other two conjectures have similar motivations: if every one-vertex triangulation of a particular type of 3-manifold contains an edge with a distinctive property, then we can use such an edge to recognise the $3$-manifold.

 For the second conjecture, consider a knot $K$ in the 3-sphere.
 The \textbf{tunnel number} of $K$ is the smallest number of arcs that need to be added to $K$ so that the complement becomes a handlebody; by construction, this is a knot invariant.
-The three knots shown in Figure~\ref{fig:tunnelOneKnots} are all examples of knots with tunnel number equal to one.
+The three knots shown in Figure~\ref{fig:tunnelOneKnots} are all examples of knots with tunnel number equal to one (though this might not be obvious at first glance).

 Let $\mathcal{T}$ be a one-vertex ideal triangulation of the complement of $K$, so that each edge $e$ in $\mathcal{T}$ forms an arc $\alpha$ that meets $K$ at its endpoints (and nowhere else).
 We call $e$ a \textbf{tunnel edge} if the complement of $K\cup\alpha$ is a genus-2 handlebody; assuming that $K$ is not the unknot, the existence of a tunnel edge implies that $K$ has tunnel number equal to one.